KQM-git/TCL/characters/pyro/yanfei.md

 {% tab title="Ascension 4" %}
 ### **Blazing Eye**

-When Yanfei's Charged Attacks deal CRIT Hits, she will deal an additional instance of AoE Pyo DMG equal to 80% of her ATK.
+When Yanfei's Charged Attack deals a CRIT Hit to opponents, she will deal an additional instance of **AoE Pyro DMG** equal to 80% of her ATK.
 This DMG counts as Charged Attack DMG.

 | Attribute | Blazing Eye |
 | --- | --- |